-The following environmental assessments and investigations were previously performed at the Site and are provided as part of the BCP Application:
+The following environmental assessment was previously performed at the Site to establish a site history and is provided as part of the BCP Application:

-- Phase I Environmental Site Assessment by Athenica Environmental Services, Inc. dated July 11, 2022 - Phase II Environmental Site Assessment by HydroTech Environmental Engineering and Geology, DPC dated October 19, 2022
+Phase I Environmental Site Assessment by Athenica Environmental Services, Inc. dated July 11, 2022

 Based upon the Phase I ESA performed by Athenica Environmental Services, Inc. (Athenica) in July 2022, the Site was developed with one 2-story lumber shed on Lot 1 and several 4-story residential buildings on Lot 12 from as early as 1906.
 The existing 1-story building at Lot 1 was constructed prior to 1951.
 The residential buildings on Lot 12 were likely demolished between 1926 and 1951 and Lot 12 remained vacant since then.